$AdS_{5}$ black hole at N=2 supergravity: . Higher derivative corrections

-\section{Higher derivative corrections}
+\section{.
+Higher derivative corrections}

-In this section we would like to calculate the effect of higher derivative terms on the effective potential and wave functions for the case of none-perturbed dilaton field.
-In this way we use results of the Ref.
-[48], where the first-order correction of the solution (3) is given by,
+In this section we calculate the effect of higher derivative terms on the effective potential and wave functions for case of non-perturbed dilaton field [49,50].
+In this way we use results of [51], where the first-order correction of the solution given by Eq.
+(3) is,